Menu

 The Mexico Inn, Long Rock

-Someone pouring gravy over a Sunday roast at The Mexico Inn
+A plate full of a traditional Sunday roast at The Mexico Inn in Penzance

 Best for: Local flavours, inviting interiors and friendly service